MAXI-CoberLEG Operational Group: Maximizing the benefits of cover crops through winter legume species selection and crop management

 - T 3.6.- Evaluate the development of soil microbiota in macroplot trials

-- T 4.1. and T4.2.- Evaluate fruit quality and production: fruit mineral content in microplot trials
+- T 4.1. and T4.2.- Evaluate fruit quality and production: mineral content of the fruit in microplot trials

-- T 4.3.- Metabolite analysis (Metabolomics Platform) in macroplot trials
+- T 4.3.- Metabolite analysis (Metabolomics Platform) in macroplot tests

-The evolution towards these techniques presents numerous environmental advantages, such as direct sowing (no tillage), conservation tillage (reduced, without turning, without incorporating or only part of the crop residues), and the establishment of plant covers between rows.
-FAO considers cover crops as one of the three solutions for agricultural conservation, together with the reduction of tillage and the strengthening of the presence of biodiversity.
-The primary sector must adapt to new policies, especially to the new European Regulation on fertilizers and pesticides.
+Lupin (Lupinus spp.), as a winter legume, is promising due to its good adaptation to Mediterranean areas, its high capacity to fix atmospheric N, and its ability to self-reseed.
+This means that the fixed N can persist for years in the cover crop without mechanical reseeding, reducing the costs of external inputs.
+Conservation agriculture is based on agronomic practices that manage agricultural soil with minimal alterations to its composition, structure, and biodiversity, and reduce erosion and degradation.
+It pursues soil conservation and appears to be an alternative to conventional agriculture, which uses aggressive tillage.
+The evolution toward these techniques presents numerous environmental advantages, such as direct seeding (no tillage), conservation tillage (reduced, without turning over, without or only partially incorporating crop residues), and the establishment of plant covers between rows.
+The FAO considers cover crops as one of the three solutions for agricultural conservation, along with reducing tillage and strengthening the presence of biodiversity.
+The primary sector must adapt to new policies, especially the new European Regulation on fertilizers and pesticides.

 Spain, with a production of 5.9 x 106 T, is the leading citrus producer in the EU (60%) and sixth in the world (5%).
-However, production is around 1.1 x 106 T less (-13%) compared to the last 5 years, due to low utilization due to pests, old trees with lower yields, increased production costs and the growing abandonment of crops due to low profitability.
-On the other hand, organic citrus production has increased in recent years, thanks to increased demand.
+However, production is around 1.1 x 106 T lower (-13%) compared to the last five years, due to low utilization due to pests, older trees with lower yields, rising production costs, and the growing abandonment of crops due to low profitability.
+On the other hand, organic citrus production has increased in recent years, thanks to rising demand.

-In this context of Mediterranean agriculture, and particularly in semi-arid systems, where citrus crops play a key role at the economic, social and environmental levels, there is a need to optimise agricultural practices that increase the capacity for adaptation and mitigation to climate change, an aspect that MAXI-CoberLEG emphasises.
-Cover crops can include any plant species grown for purposes beyond the primary production of grains or fodder.
+In this Mediterranean agricultural context, and particularly in semi-arid systems, where citrus crops play a key economic, social, and environmental role, there is a need to optimize agricultural practices that increase the capacity for adaptation and mitigation to climate change, an aspect emphasized by MAXI-CoberLEG.
+Cover crops can include any plant species cultivated for purposes beyond primary grain or fodder production.

-- Develop criteria for selecting native lupine species or varieties based on the local/specific conditions of each plot/crop.
+- Develop selection criteria for native lupine species or varieties based on the local/specific conditions of each plot/crop.

-- Ensure the production and supply of promising lupine seeds for the establishment of native vegetation cover.
+- Ensure the production and supply of promising lupine seeds for establishing native vegetation cover.

-- Design and establishment of vegetation covers based on the selection of the species/variety of lupine that best adapts to each scenario and that promotes biological control through conservation.
+- Design and establishment of groundcovers based on the selection of the lupine species/variety that best suits each scenario and that promotes biological control for conservation.

-- Design and establishment of vegetation covers based on the selection of the lupine species/variety in terms of greater benefits in nutrients, water balance and microbial diversity in the soil.
+- Design and establishment of groundcovers based on the selection of lupine species/variety in terms of greatest nutrient benefits, water balance, and soil microbial diversity.

 - Establish protocols based on quantitative evidence to improve fruit yield and quality using sustainable management practices in citrus crops.

-- Transfer of knowledge and results obtained to promote the use of agricultural practices based on native lupine plant covers and foster sustainability and profitability in citrus crops.
+- Transfer of knowledge and results obtained to promote the use of agricultural practices based on native lupine cover crops and foster sustainability and profitability in citrus crops.

-- Coordinator name: Galician University Business Foundation (FEUGA)
+- Coordinator/entity name: Galician University Business Foundation (FEUGA)

 - Postal address: R/Lope Gómez de Marzoa S/N - Campus Vida, Santiago de Compostela, A Coruña